 Whilst we do not wholly accept the claims in the complaint, we are aware of the deteriorating mining infrastructure at the site and surrounding areas, and acknowledge that there are environmental and human rights considerations.

-Accepting the AusNCP’s “good offices” shows that we take this complaint seriously and remain ready to enter into discussions with the communities that have filed the complaint, along with other relevant communities around the Panguna mine site and other relevant parties such as BCL, the Autonomous Bougainville Government and the Papua New Guinea Government.
+Accepting the AusNCP’s “good offices” shows that we take this complaint seriously.
+We have begun our discussions with the communities that have filed the complaint, and remain ready to enter into discussions with other relevant communities around the Panguna mine site and other relevant parties such as BCL, the Autonomous Bougainville Government and the Papua New Guinea Government.

 We support National Contact Points (NCPs) which help drive implementation of the OECD Guidelines for Multinational Enterprises (OECD Guidelines), a set of guidelines around responsible business conduct.
 Through non-judicial grievance mechanisms, NCPs also provide conciliation services to resolve complaints against multinational enterprises about alleged breaches of those guidelines at home or abroad.
 We continue to recognise the role of the AusNCP, housed within the Commonwealth Treasury Department, in providing a forum for different stakeholders to engage.